nais/doc/docs/security/auth/concepts/protocols.md

 This grant is Microsoft's implementation of the [Token Exchange Grant](#token-exchange-grant).
-As it was implemented before the RFC for the Token Exchange Grant was finalized, there are some minor differences in parameter names and values - however the main concepts remains the same.
+As it was implemented before the RFC for the Token Exchange Grant was finalized, there are some minor differences in parameter names and values - however the main concepts remain the same.

 This grant is used
 for [machine-to-machine requests with end user context](../README.md#2-my-application-performs-machine-to-machine-requests-with-an-end-user-context)